 Add unscented chlorine bleach to water blocks or large storage barrels before storing them.
 If the water is hazy, add 1/4 teaspoon (16 drops) of bleach per gallon of water; if the water is clear, add 1/8 teaspoon (8 drops).
 For further information, go to https://jvwcd.org/water/emergency.
 Because it’s stored for a year before it’s changed, I’ve always used 14 tsp. with clear water.

 Water Cistern System

 Rain barrels are a fantastic way to gather rainwater.
 Some cities and states prohibit them, but do we really care in a disaster?
-To purify the water before utilizing it, you’ll need a filter like the one below.
-A few choices are shown below.
-These are available at your local hardware shop.
+To purify the water before utilizing it, you’ll need a filter like this one.

 Make a list of local water sources.
 If you live near a lake, pond, or stream, the above filter is great.
 Even better if you have a pool or hot tub!
 Because water is so heavy, be sure you have a way to get it to your house.
 If you don’t have access to a vehicle, a wheelbarrow or wagon will suffice.
 The water could be transported using the blue Water Bricks seen above.

 Fill plastic containers with water if you have extra freezer space.
 When your freezer is full, it works more efficiently, and you’ll have extra water on hand in case of an emergency.
 During a power outage, the frozen water will also assist in keeping your freezer cold for longer.

 Other Purification Methods – If you’re unsure about the quality of the water you’re drinking, purify it beforehand.

 Bring the water to a rolling boil for 3-5 minutes.
 If you add powdered drink mix or essential oil like grapefruit or orange to boiling water, it might taste better.